amber-lang/amber-docs/docs/nightly-alpha/getting_started/getting_started.md

 ## What is Amber?

-Amber is a programming language compiled into Bash Script.
-It was designed with a modern syntax, safety features, type safety and practical functionalities that Bash could not offer.
+Amber is a programming language compiled into Shell Script.
+It was designed with a modern syntax, safety features, type safety and practical functionalities that normal shells could not offer.
 The subsequent section will demonstrate how Amber embodies these characteristics.

 ### Modern Syntax